lalithabb/pic10c-finalproject/README.md

 Under the ‘Datasets: BBC’ section, click on ‘Download raw text files’.

 The data:
 The BBC dataset contains raw text files sorted into one of 5 categories: politics, business, sports, entertainment, and tech.
+The first function (prepare_bbc_dataset()) moves all the text files out of these directories and randomly shuffles them in order to reclassify them later on.

 Goal:
 The idea is to classify the themes of documents using k-means clustering.